sezna/nps/other/ERRORS_AND_WARNINGS.md

 Look at the error and try to figure out why the script would be failing.

 Try to run the script without `p-s` and verify that the script is working.
 If not, fix that.
 If it's working without `p-s` it could be a problem with `p-s`.
 Please file an issue.

+## Config Must be an Object

+Your `package-scripts.js`, `package-scripts.yml`, or whatever you specified as the `--config` must be an object or a function that returns an object.

+### To Fix:

+Make sure that your config is an object or a function that returns an object.